Nevenall/sufficient-reason/System/Making_a_Mage.md

 ### Specialties

   *Spend a Character Die to add Specialties to a Sphere.
-Each speciality is a d6.*
+Each specialty is a d6.*

-  Mages may develop specialties in specific aspects of a Sphere.
-When the specialty applies, you may add an additional d6 to your action pool.
+  Many Mages may develop specialties in specific aspects of a Sphere.
+When the specialty applies, you may add an additional d6 to your dice pool.

 ## Backgrounds